Are you looking to take stunning portraits on your iPhone? We’ll cover tips and tricks to take your iPhone portraits to the next level.

 The main benefit of using portrait mode is the ability to create a shallow depth of field.
 This means that the subject will be the main focus, while the background is blurry.

-Portrait mode is available on the iPhone 7 Plus, iPhone 8 Plus, iPhone X, iPhone XS (including the Max), iPhone XR, iPhone 11, and iPhone 11 Pro (including Max).
+Portrait mode is available on the iPhone 7 Plus, iPhone 8 Plus, iPhone X, iPhone XS (including the Max), iPhone XR, iPhone 11, iPhone 11 Pro (including Max), and iPhone 12 (Pro and Max).
 The iPhone X and newer models allow you to use Portrait mode for selfies.

 Take the following steps to use Portrait mode: